About the Community Board

 Summer with your neighbours is about bringing people closer together and celebrating the unique and diverse mix of each neighbourhood.

-Applications for a subsidy to Summer with your neighbours is open from 9am Saturday 12 July and closes at 5pm Sunday 10 August 2025 for events held in the Board area from Saturday 25 October 2025 through to Monday 30 March 2026.
+Applications for a subsidy to Summer with your neighbours is currently open and closes at 5pm Sunday 10 August 2025 for events held in the Board area from Saturday 25 October 2025 through to Monday 30 March 2026.

 Community funding